Moha2088/Sensor-Monitoringsystem-BSS-Backend/README.md

-# BSS_Backend_Opgave
+# Sensor Monitoringsystem BSS - Backend

-The backend of a webapplication created for my final project, in collaboration with Bionic System Solutions.
+The backend of a webapplication that monitors sensors, created for my final project, in collaboration with Bionic System Solutions.